Rookout/deployment-examples/java-aws-lambda/README.md

 ## Run your application

 1. Upload your function:
-    - Using Cip Content: Create a sub-folder named "lib" with the required .jar files (tools.jar and rook.jar) in the root folder.
+    - As a Zip package: Create a sub-folder named "lib" with the required .jar files (tools.jar and rook.jar) in the root folder.

 	You can also add the files in your gradle file:
 	```